A Generational Leap in Providing Water Quality Improvements: Protecting Public Health and Our Waters for the Future

 - Provide enhanced protections for historically impacted areas such as the Harlem River, New York Harbor, and Long Island Sound.

-- Include a comprehensive Use Attainability Analysis (UAA) for the Harlem River that allows for reclassification from Class I to SB, with limited suspension of standards protective of swimming during wet weather events.
+- Include a comprehensive Use Attainability Analysis for the Harlem River that supports the reclassification from Class I to SB, with limited suspension of standards protective of swimming during wet weather events.

 With these changes, New York is taking one of the most significant steps in decades toward cleaner, healthier waters for all.

-The map above shows current waterbody classifications and the CWA goals those classifications protect.
+The maps above show waterbody classifications and the CWA goals those classifications protected prior to (left) and following (right) the adoption of the Saline Waters Reclassification Rulemaking #1.
 Waterbody classifications and associated best uses are defined in regulation at 6 NYCRR Part 701.
 In summary, Class SA saline waters have best uses of shellfishing, swimming, boating, and fishing.
 Class SB waters have best uses of swimming, boating, and fishing.
 Class SC waters have a best use of fishing, but must maintain water quality suitable for swimming and boating.
 Class I waters have best uses of boating and fishing.
 Class SD waters support a limited best use of fishing, only providing protections for fish survival.

-Once the proposed rule making is finalized, approximately 92% of waters by area will have classifications and associated WQS fully or partially protective of the swimming best use, as illustrated in the map and pie chart below.
-This includes the 1% area contribution of the Harlem River, reclassified to SB with a wet weather (WW) limited use designation, which has standards protective of the swimming best with limited suspension of the WQS during rain events.
-Even with those limited suspensions, the Harlem River is projected to meet WQS protective of swimming approximately 161 days out of the 184-day recreation season.
+With the adoption of the Saline Waters Reclassification Rulemaking #1, approximately 92% of waters by area now have classifications and associated WQS fully or partially protective of the swimming best use, as illustrated in the map to the right and pie chart below.
+This includes the 1% area contribution of the Harlem River, reclassified to SB with a wet weather (WW) limited use designation, which has standards protective of the swimming best with limited suspension of the WQS following qualifying rain events.
+Even with those limited suspensions, the Harlem River is projected to meet WQS protective of swimming approximately 161 days out of the 184-day recreation season (May - October).

 Public Comment Hearings